run2bizdocs/documentation/en-us/docs/builder/advanced-options/service-integration-flow.md

 Title: Service Integration Flow
-Description:Service integration flows, as the name implies, involve workflows that are executed based on system services, such as integrations and conversions, for example.
+Description:Service integration flows, as the name implies, involve trackers that are executed based on system services, such as integrations and conversions, for example.
 # Service Integration Flow

-Service integration flows, as the name implies, involve workflows that are executed based on system services, such as integrations and conversions, for example.
+Service integration flows, as the name implies, involve trackers that are executed based on system services, such as integrations and conversions, for example.

 ## How to access

-1. Access the functionality through the menu Neuro > Management > Integration Flow.
+1. Access the functionality through the menu Builder > Management > Integration Flow.

 ## Preconditions